 The process of locating scholarly articles is outlined in the online tutorial: Finding Articles (see link below).

-As with TOPCAT searches, be sure to look for your author as a subject rather than an author.
+As with Library Catalogue searches, be sure to look for your author as a subject rather than an author.
 You want to find articles about the author, not by the author.

 Try both "firstname lastname" and "lastname, firstname".
 E.G. "rohinton mistry" or "mistry, rohinton".